wolfv/pyjet/README.md

 ## Setup

-Run the post-install script using the JET-CLI:
+Run the post-install script using the JET-cli:

     sudo jet --install-dependencies